Investors’ Guide to Mixed-Use Property for Sale: Understanding the Live-Work-Play Hybrid

 - approve of sustainability and smart, green technology.

 We all know the potential problems associated with irresponsible and reckless tenants.
-Live/work tenants, however, have a particular interest in the maintenance and care of the mixed-use property.
+Live/work tenants, however, are particularly interested in the maintenance and care of the mixed-use property.
 Tenants who live where they work are generally less problematic with rent payments and property maintenance.

 Tenants can be notorious for breaking leases abruptly — even if it means losing their deposit or not paying the last month’s rent.
-However, investors who buy mixed-use property, experience longer tenant retention.
+However, investors who buy mixed-use property for sale experience longer tenant retention.

 Therefore, tenants do not want to leave.
 Walkability, safety, affordability, amenities, and other features make living in a residential and commercial development of this kind too irresistible to leave.
-Business owners that have a high rate of success are less likely to give up such prime real estate.
+Business owners with a high success rate are less likely to give up such prime real estate.

 Current Trends in Mixed-Use Real Estate Property

 By their very nature, mixed-use properties for sale allow investors to develop nearly any residential/commercial arrangement within a seemingly limitless scope of ideas.
-It seems that the more conceptual a developer becomes with the model, the more attractive the development becomes in the mixed-use real estate market.
+The more conceptual a developer becomes with the model, the more attractive the development becomes in the mixed-use real estate market.

 What are some trends that are currently attracting consumers to a mixed-use property for sale?
 Let’s take a look at some examples, below.